 In addition to the specially designed wheelchairs for children with cerebral palsy we also provide

-The walking aids we provide include: Under arm Crutches, Elbow Crutches, Cane, Quadruped Cane, Walker, Walking Frame with Wheel, etc…
+The walking aids we provide include: Under arm Crutches, Elbow Crutches, Canes, Quad-pod Canes, Walker, Walking frames with wheels, etc…

 Our outreach camps allow us to offer the same level of personalised service and high quality limbs and other devices to people with disability across the country.
 Our technicians and our mobile unit travel to different parts of the country to measure and fit recipients for artificial limbs and to provide training in the use and care of the limbs.

 The specialized Physiotherapy Unit at the Centre provides physiotherapy and rehabilitation therapy before and after the fitting of prostheses so that recipients use their artificial limbs safely and to best effect.
 The unit is well equipped with manual exercise facilities.

 Chronic Kidney Disease of unknown entomology (CKDu) claims an estimated 5,000 lives a year in the dry zone of Sri Lanka.
 Recent research suggests that rainwater harvesting offers a safe alternative to contaminated ground water.